MacroUniverse/SLISC/README.md

 libsqlite3-dev:amd64/focal-security 3.31.1-4ubuntu0.3
 ```

+note that gfortran needs to have the same version with g++.

 ## Recommended Programming Style
 * Only very trivial templates and classes should be used for code readability.
 Code generation should be used in place of complex templates and classes.
 * Function overloading should be preferred over class members.